 As defined in 36 CFR §800.16(d), the area of potential effects (APE) is the geographic area or areas within which an undertaking may directly or indirectly cause changes in the character or use of historic properties if any such properties exist.
-Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this project is the location of the storage warehouse plus a 15-meter buffer and the visual APE is the viewshed of the proposed project.
+Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this project is the construction of the cement slab for the irrigation system generator plus a 15-meter buffer and the visual APE is the viewshed of the proposed project.